sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 /usr/local/bin/flashrom
 /usr/local/Cellar/flashrom/1.1/bin/flashrom
 ```
 You will need to enter the full path to the flashrom app.
 The second item is the programmer configuration.
 The Programmer Config field is a ComboBox, so it provides both a dropdown selection menu and the ability to enter text manually.
-THe drop down selection provides a basic list of programmers.
+The drop down selection provides a basic list of programmers.
 Some programmers like the `ch341a_spi` only require what is provided in the dropdown, but others like the `buspirate_spi` may require specified port mappings and speed parameters.
 These may be entered into the text field manually.

 Chip Reading Utilities: